• Skip to main content

 Tip: To double the recipe within the recipe card, simply hover to top right of the ingredients and adjust the recipe by clicking 2x.
 This will adjust the all the ingredient quantities for you.
 Note that the quantities in grams will not automatically adjust.

-How to make this biryani with potatoes
+How to make this Biryani with Potatoes

 Potatoes in biryani are a point of contention, with responses ranging from “Is it even biryani if it doesn’t have potatoes?” to “With potatoes, it’s pulao.”
+(For more potato recipes check out my collection of 10 (Aloo) Potato Recipes.)

 I thought it’s best for me to explain how to add them and then leave it up to you.